Rubroshorea venulosa

-Shorea venulosa is a tree in the family Dipterocarpaceae, native to Borneo.
+Rubroshorea venulosa is a species of tree in the family Dipterocarpaceae which is native to Borneo.

+The species was first described as Shorea venulosa in 1963.
 The specific epithet venulosa means 'small veins', referring to the leaf.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. venulosa.

 Description

-Shorea venulosa grows up to 55 m tall, with a trunk diameter of up to 1.3 m.
+Rubroshorea venulosa grows up to 55 m tall, with a trunk diameter of up to 1.3 m.
 It has buttresses up to 3 m tall.
 The dark brown bark is fissured and becomes flaky.
 The leathery leaves are ovate and measure up to 10 cm long.
 The inflorescences bear pink flowers.

 Distribution and habitat

-Shorea venulosa is endemic to Borneo.
+Rubroshorea venulosa is endemic to Borneo.
 Its habitat is lowland and lower mountain kerangas forests at elevations of 1000–1600 m.